Foundation (Foundation #1)

 The story of our future begins with the history of Foundation and its greatest psychohistorian: Hari Seldon.
 For twelve thousand years the Galactic Empire has ruled supreme.
 Now it is dying.
 Only Hari Seldon, creator of the revolutionary science of psychohistory, can see into the future--a dark age of ignorance, barbarism, and warfare that will last thirty thousand years.
 To preserve knowledge and save mankind, Seldon gathers the best minds in the Empire--both scientists and scholars--and brings them to a bleak planet at the edge of the Galaxy to serve as a beacon of hope for future generations.
 He calls his sanctuary the Foundation.

-But soon the fledgling Foundation finds itself at the mercy of corrupt warlords rising in the wake of …
+But soon the fledgling Foundation finds itself at the mercy of corrupt warlords rising in the …

 How mankind can never get it right